maplight/Digital-Petitions-Backend/api/README.md

-# E-Signatures Backend - Authentication Service
+# E-Signatures Backend - API Service

 Contains service and resource definitions for the E-Signatures app GraphQL API.
 Based on AWS AppSync using AWS Cognito for authentication and authorization.